moner50/Scaaner/README.md

 # Compiler Design

-This project presents a simple compiler built in Python, currently implementing only the scanner phase of the compilation process.
-The scanner, or lexical analyzer, tokenizes input code, breaking it down into meaningful symbols (tokens) for further analysis.
+This project presents a simple compiler built in Python, implementing both the scanner (lexical analyzer) and a Recursive Descent Parser phases of the compilation process.
+These phases tokenize input code and parse it to ensure it adheres to the grammar rules of a programming language.

 ## Overview
-The goal of this project is to provide a foundational understanding of compiler design principles, focusing on the initial stage of lexical analysis.
-The scanner reads source code and converts it into a series of tokens that represent basic language constructs such as identifiers, operators, numbers, and more.
+The goal of this project is to provide a foundational understanding of compiler design principles, focusing on lexical analysis and parsing.
+The scanner reads source code and converts it into a series of tokens, while the parser checks the token sequence against grammar rules, ensuring syntactic correctness and generating a parse tree.

-This project offers developers valuable insights into the internal mechanisms of a compiler, especially regarding the tokenization process and foundational programming language structures.

 ## Lexical Analysis
 Lexical analysis, also known as lexing or tokenization, is the first phase of the compiler.
 It scans the raw source code and converts it into a sequence of tokens, which represent the smallest units of meaning in the code.
 This phase is essential as it lays the groundwork for parsing and other subsequent steps in the compilation process.

-## Token Types
+### Token Types
 The scanner handles various types of tokens in the code, including:

 - **Keywords**: Reserved words like `if`, `else`, `for`, and `while` that have specific meanings in the programming language.